PreethamSK163/Project-6-Packaging-Design-and-Simulation-using-ANSYS/README.md

-# Project — Packaging Design and Simulation using ANSYS
+# Packaging Design and Simulation using ANSYS

 > A hands-on exploration of semiconductor packaging — covering package types, ATMP processes, thermal simulation of flip-chip BGA packages, reliability testing, and 3D package cross-section modeling using ANSYS Electronics Desktop (AEDT).